 Feeling burnt out?
-2020 has been the prime environment for running out of steam and losing motivation.
-We’re missing the gym, our favorite restaurants, our loved ones — and the cultural climate isn’t exactly sunshine and rainbows, either.
-Things feel out of our control, and we may just have too much on our plates.
-With everything going on, feeling completely zapped is easier than ever — and this directly impacts our motivation to work out.
+You’re not alone.
+Many of us face times where we run out of steam, have too much on our plates, and just lose motivation.
+And, with everything going on, feeling completely zapped is easier than ever — and this directly impacts our motivation to work out.
 And (as you probably guessed) getting out of our exercise routine keeps us in this rut (cool, cool, cool).

 So… what can we do about it?
 We’re not just going to sit here and accept these cards; how can we pick ourselves up and refocus to get back on our A-game?
 As it turns out, research at the Annenberg School for Communication at the University of Pennsylvania (published in Preventive Medicine Reports from an October 2016 study) says there’s a top way to stay motivated: healthy competition.